 A divorce coach is a newer role that is a certified professional.
 Divorce coaches can help you from the moment you begin considering to divorce to long after your divorce is final.
 A divorce coach will support you emotionally, will guide you through the legal process (though are not legal professionals), and can help you be organized throughout the divorce.
 A divorce coach is your sounding board, will help you get your thoughts in order for decision making and communication, and ultimately their job is to empower you.
 A certified divorce coach is not a lawyer or a therapist but can support you in both areas.
 A divorce coach will likely recommend trying mediation services for your divorce as a first step.

 Whether it’s a Licensed Clinical Social Worker (LCSW), a Licensed Marriage Family Therapist, a psychologist, or even a psychiatrist, a therapist is there to help you navigate the mental-emotional journey of going through a divorce.
+Alternatively, a divorce coach can help divorcing parties with education, understanding and planning.
 When a marriage ends you must deal with the emotional fallout.
 Many therapists will discourage the use of the term “failed marriage” but dismissing the phrase does not mean it’s not true.
 There’s a lot to work through when you’re ending a marriage and understanding your role and how to forgive yourself and learn from your mistakes is of utmost importance to moving forward.

 Having to choose just one is not ideal but affording all three while going through a divorce is often not realistic either.
 By hiring a divorce mediator to facilitate your divorce you are already on the right track to expedite your divorce in a financially efficient manner.
 Next the question becomes which supporting role do you hire next if you can only hire one?
 There are a lot of elements to take into account:

 Do you have a large amount of personal property?

 Do you have children and custody or child support concerns?